KotsykAndrey/aml-blockchain-portfolio/case-2-pig-butchering/README.md

 E["Stage 5 — Escalation encourage larger and larger deposits introduce 'special opportunities' fake profits grow rapidly"] --> F

-F["Stage 6 — The Drain victim tries to withdraw funds and is instructed to pay "taxes" or "fees."
+F["Stage 6 — The Drain victim tries to withdraw funds and is instructed to pay 'taxes' or 'fees'.
 The account is frozen, and the platform disappears."]

 style A, fill: #1A4A3C, colour: #fff style B, fill: #2A6E54, colour: #fff